Maria Theresa thaler

 The Maria Theresa thaler (MTT) is a silver bullion coin and a type of Conventionsthaler that has been used in world trade continuously since it was first minted in 1741.
-It is named after Maria Theresa who ruled Austria, Hungary, Croatia and Bohemia from 1740 to 1780 and is depicted on the coin.
+It is named after Maria Theresa, who ruled Austria, Hungary, Croatia, and Bohemia from 1740 to 1780 and is depicted on the coin.

 History

 In 1741, the first MTT was struck according to the Reichsthaler standard with 1/9 of a Cologne mark of fine silver, or 25.98 grams.
 In 1750 a new thaler was struck with a gross weight of 1/10 of 1 Vienna mark of silver, 5/6 fine (with a fine silver content of 23.39 grams, or 1/10 of a Cologne mark).
 In 1751 this new standard Conventionsthaler was effectively adopted across the German-speaking world when it was accepted formally in the Bavarian monetary convention.
 This new, post-1751 thaler has continued as a trade coin ever since.

-Since the death of Maria Theresa in 1780, the coin has always been dated 1780.
+Since the death of Maria Theresa in 1780, every newly minted MTT has been dated 1780.
 On 19 September 1857, Emperor Francis Joseph of Austria declared the Maria Theresa thaler to be an official trade coinage.
 A little over a year later, on 31 October 1858, it lost its status as a currency in Austria.

 The MTT could also be found throughout the Arab world, especially in Saudi Arabia, Yemen, and Muscat and Oman, in Africa, especially in Ethiopia, and India.
 Being of similar size to the Spanish eight-real coin, and initially thought to be of French origin, the MTT acquired the Arab name al-riyal al-fransi (الريال الفرنسى, literally the 'French riyal').
 This coin was therefore the predecessor to, among others, the Saudi riyal and the Ethiopian birr.

 During the Japanese occupation of the Dutch East Indies in World War II, enough people preferred it to the money issued by the occupying forces that the American Office of Strategic Services created counterfeit MTTs for use by resistance forces.

 In German-speaking countries, following a spelling reform dated 1901 that took effect two years later, Thaler is written Taler (the spelling of given names like Theresa was not affected).
 Hence 20th-century references to this coin in German and Austrian sources are found under Maria-Theresien-Taler.
 The spelling in English-speaking countries was not affected.

-The MTT continues to be produced by the Austrian Mint and is available in both proof and uncirculated conditions.
+The Austrian Mint continues to produce the MTT and offers them in uncirculated condition.

+A sculpture of the coin stands in Piazza del Ponterosso in Trieste.
+It is made of steel with a 3 meter diameter and recognizes the importance of the MTT.

 Details

 The thaler is 39.5–41 mm in diameter and 2.5 mm thick, weighs 28.0668 g and contains 23.386 grams (0.752 troy ounces) of fine silver.
 It has a silver content of .833 and a copper content of .166 of its total millesimal fineness.
-Note: Rome mint struck MTTs are marginally lighter being produced in finer 835-standard instead of 833-standard silver.
+The Rome mint struck MTTs that are marginally lighter being produced in finer 835-standard instead of 833-standard silver.